Cicada Files: Z 3301 et al

 Schoenberger is not very artful.
 He knows that I communicate with gHOST.
 I did publish an interview with him.
 He should realize that I will share his comments about gHOST with him.
 “Ian was not impressed.
 Dustin is not someone with a skill set to understand the intricate and polyphoric nature embedded in the cicada (sic) biosphere.”
 Somehow, I doubt that gHOST’s feelings will be hurt by this.

 Finally, Schoenberger mocks me because I “never took lessons in chess.”
-He understands nothing about my military training–and I should mention that certain courses are not listed on my DD214.
+He understands nothing about my military training–and I should confide that certain courses are not listed on my DD214.
 Those who need to know why, know why.
 I am not trying to wrap myself in mystery.
 Schoenberger is vastly out of his element.
 He considers himself a chess master while he defeats himself with every move.
 I prefer the ancient game of Go.

 How can we explain the bizarre enigma of Thomas Schoenberger?
 Schoenberger is a self-diagnosed “Aspie,” he claims that he suffers from Asperger’s Disorder, and this could explain his pathological lack of empathy.
 I am not a psychiatrist, but Schoenberger is not normal.
 Something is wrong with him.
 Saying that he enjoys a rich fantasy life does not cover it.
 He is sociopathic.